Shubham-Bhoite/Maven-Guide/README.md

 - The local repository is a directory on your computer where Maven stores downloaded dependencies, plugins, and other artifacts.
 - When you build a Maven project, Maven first checks the local repository to see if the required dependencies are already available.
 If they are, Maven uses them; if not, Maven downloads them from a remote repository (such as the central repository) and stores them locally.
 - The default location of the local repository is ~/.m2/repository (on Unix-based systems) or C:\\Users\\YourUsername\\.m2\\repository (on Windows).
-- You can configure the location of the local repository in the settings.xml file:
+- You can configure the location of the local repository in the settings.xml file==>

       <settings>
          <localRepository>C:/path/to/your/local/repo</localRepository>